Lin Carter: Life

 Carter was born in St. Petersburg, Florida.
 He was an avid reader of science fiction and fantasy in his youth, and became broadly knowledgeable in both fields.
 He was also active in fandom.

 Carter served in the United States Army (infantry, Korea, 1951–53), and then attended Columbia University and took part in Leonie Adams's Poetry Workshop (1953–54).
 He was an advertising and publishers' copywriter from 1957 until 1969, when he took up writing full-time.
 He was also an editorial consultant.
 During much of his writing career he lived in Hollis, New York.

 Carter was married twice, first to Judith Ellen Hershkovitz (married 1959, divorced 1960) and second to Noel Vreeland (married 1963, when they were both working for the publisher Prentice-Hall; divorced 1975).

 Carter was a member of the Trap Door Spiders, an all-male literary banqueting club which served as the basis of Isaac Asimov's fictional group of mystery-solvers, the Black Widowers.
 Carter was the model for Asimov's character Mario Gonzalo.
 Carter was also a member of the Swordsmen and Sorcerers' Guild of America (SAGA), a loose-knit group of Heroic fantasy authors founded in the 1960s, some of whose work he anthologized in the Flashing Swords! series.

 In the 1970s Carter published one issue of his own fantasy fanzine Kadath, named after H. P. Lovecraft's fictional setting (see The Dream-Quest of Unknown Kadath).
-About 3,000 copies were printed; however the printer was in a dispute with the binder, who held the copies.
-While Carter paid the printer, the printer decamped into California.
+About 3,000 copies were printed; however, the printer was in a dispute with the binder, who held the copies.
+While Carter paid the printer, the printer decamped to California.
 When Carter went to see the binder, he was told that the copies had been kept for a while, but then most had been thrown out.
-Carter believed that only about 30 copies of the issue survived, thus the magazine was scarcely circulated.
+Carter believed that only about 30 copies of the issue survived.
 It contained Carter's Cthulhu Mythos story "The City of Pillars" (pp. 22–25).

 Carter resided in East Orange, New Jersey, in his later years, and drank and smoked heavily.
 It was probably smoking that gave him oral cancer in 1985.
 Only his status as a Korean War veteran enabled him to receive extensive surgery.
 However, it failed to cure the cancer and left him disfigured.

 Carter held gatherings of writers under the aegis of 'the New Kalem Club' (in tribute to the original Kalem Club) - meetings which were attended by Robert M. Price, S. T. Joshi, Peter Cannon and others, including occasionally Frank Belknap Long.

 In the last year before his death, he had begun to reappear in print with a new book in his Terra Magica series, a long-promised Prince Zarkon pulp hero pastiche, Horror Wears Blue, and a regular column for the magazine Crypt of Cthulhu.